adsbypasser/adsbypasser/CONTRIBUTING.md

     e.g.: It does not redirect.

-7. What did you originally expected?
+7. What are you expected?

     e.g.: It should redirect properly.